Cara Dees

 bright heat dances her hands.

-Cara Dees is the author of Exorcism Lessons in the Heartland, winner of the Barrow Street Book Prize.
+Cara Dees is the author of the forthcoming poetry collection, What You’ve Been Waiting For (Persea Books 2027), winner of the Lexi Rudnitsky Editors’ Choice Award.
+She is also the author of Exorcism Lessons in the Heartland (Barrow Street Press 2019), winner of the Barrow Street Book Prize.
 She holds a PhD from the University of Cincinnati and an MFA from Vanderbilt University.
-Her work appears or is forthcoming in publications such as The Atlantic, The Georgia Review, Harvard Review, The Hudson Review, Ploughshares, and POETRY Magazine.
+Her work appears in publications such as The Atlantic, The Georgia Review, Harvard Review, The Hudson Review, Ploughshares, and POETRY Magazine.